5 Steps to Better Walks, Part 2

 1. Keep yourself in balance.
 The habit of holding the leash with one hand and letting your arm extend fully (the water-skiing position) is downright risky.
 It’s so easy to be pulled off balance and fall if your dog suddenly lunges forward.
 Even if you use both hands, it’s reflexive to lean back when you’re being pulled forward.
 Both parties are off balance, and that feels unpleasant, unsafe, and stressful.

-Holding the leash: Put the leash loop or sliding handle over one hand (not your wrist), and the middle of the leash lies across your other hand.
+Holding the leash: Put the leash loop or sliding handle over one hand (not your wrist), and let the middle of the leash lay across your other hand.
 Keep that second hand open, palm up, so the leash slides through it.
 You can close it to brake, take up and hold the slack, and let some out after stopping.
 Plus, letting it slide out as your dog moves ahead gives her a warning (like the yellow traffic light) before hitting the end of the leash.
 A slow stop is far less abrupt and jolting than a sudden one.

 Important: Keep your elbows bent and close to your body.
 This really helps you to remain balanced over your feet.
 It also allows you to release the pressure after stopping.